emmo-repo/domain-crystallography/Concept_Templates/single_crystal.md

 For example, cut glass may appear the same as a naturally-occuring crystal, but is not crystalline.
 The canonical measurement technique is to illuminate a sample of the material with beams of electrons, X-rays, or neutrons, and if intensity is detected in specific directions the material is considered crystalline.
-If the intensities and positions of all of the spots thus detected from a sample can be modelled using a single crystalline model, the sample is considered to be a single crystal.
 A material would not itself be considered a "single crystal", as various samples of notionally the same material might not all be single crystals.
+In order for this concept to be useful, other parts of EMMO need to state when a particular object can be interpreted as being a single crystal.

+In the EMMO approach, a real object is considered to be an ideal crystal if data derived from a crystallographic model of an ideal crystal is interpreted as applying to that object.
+If diffraction peaks are observed from a material, that would also be a basis for considering that a material is crystalline, but it may have a more complex structure, such as being twinned or composite.
+A separate concept is provided for such complex cases.